Tuition fees and student loans

 It can take up to six weeks to process student finance applications.
 Make sure you apply early – even if you have a conditional offer – as you can amend or cancel your application if your plans change.

-If you're planning on starting a course in 2015 you apply now to Student Finance Wales – wherever you study in the UK you can get support from the Welsh Government – get a £3,575 Tuition Fee Loan and they'll cover the rest of your fees with a Tuition Fee grant of up to £5,425.
+If you're planning on starting a course in 2015 apply now to Student Finance Wales – the deadline for applications from full-time new students is 15 May 2015.
+If you apply for finance after this you could start the term without your funding in place.
+Wherever you study in the UK you can get support from the Welsh Government – get a £3,575 Tuition Fee Loan and they'll cover the rest of your fees with a Tuition Fee grant of up to £5,425.

 At this time of year, there's an increased number of phishing emails and text messages sent to students from fake student finance services.